mre/andygrunwald.github.io-1/content/post/homebrew-migrate-your-php-setup.md

 ### Particular version of an extension

-If your app depends on a particular version of an extension, e.g. [redis in v3.1.6](https://pecl.php.net/package/redis) specify the version explicitly via `pecl install redis-3.1.6`.
+If your app depends on a particular version of an extension, e.g. [redis in v3.1.6](https://pecl.php.net/package/redis "PECL Redis Extension") specify the version explicitly via `pecl install redis-3.1.6`.

 ### Extension `snmp`

-If you rely on the [SNMP Extension](https://www.php.net/manual/en/book.snmp.php), I have to disappoint you right now.
+If you rely on the [SNMP Extension](https://www.php.net/manual/en/book.snmp.php "PHP SNMP Extension"), I have to disappoint you right now.
 This extension is, state of now (2018-04-10), not part of this PHP build:

 > SNMP was excluded from the build because it crashes Apache.

 ## 6. Cleanup

-To make some disk space free, you may remove old versions of packages by executing `brew cleanup -s`.
+To make some disk space accessible, you may remove old versions of packages by executing `brew cleanup -s`.

 ## Troubleshooting

 ### Wrong PHP Version is displayed

-If `php --version` is displaying the wrong PHP version try to open a new terminal window.
+If `php --version` displays the wrong PHP version, try to open a new terminal window.
 The [PATH] variable got adjusted during the PHP installation and might not be loaded in your current terminal session.

-If the old version is still displayed check your [PATH] (`echo $PATH`) and ensure that `/usr/local/bin/` comes before `/usr/bin/` or uninstall the other PHP version if the [PATH] was already set properly.
+If the old version is still displayed, check your [PATH] (`echo $PATH`) and ensure that `/usr/local/bin/` comes before `/usr/bin/` or uninstall the other PHP version if the [PATH] was already set properly.
 The commands `ls -la $(which php)` and `brew list | grep php` might help you find out where that version is coming from.

 ### [PEAR] configuration is pointing to the wrong `php.ini` file

-If `pear config-show | grep php.ini` is pointing to the wrong `php.ini` file you can simply overwrite it with `pear config-set php_ini /MY/RIGHT/PATH/php.ini`.
+If `pear config-show | grep php.ini` is pointing to the wrong `php.ini` file, you can overwrite it with `pear config-set php_ini /MY/RIGHT/PATH/php.ini`.
 You can find out the right path with `php --ini`.

 ### Module already loaded / Unable to load library